-The first Aga Khan School in Pakistan was established around 1905 in Gwadar, Balochistan.
-Over a century later, AKES Pakistan operates 156 schools and 4 hostels in the regions of Gilgit-Baltistan, Chitral, Punjab and Sindh.
+The first Aga Khan School in Pakistan was established in 1905 in Gwadar, Balochistan.
+Over a century later, AKES, Pakistan now operates 153 schools and five hostels across the regions of Gilgit-Baltistan, Chitral, Punjab and Sindh.

 An engaged, motivated and enthusiastic group of alumni is central to the success of any educational institution.
-AKES,P would like to track their former students to determine the ultimate outcomes of their educational endeavors and learn about their contributions to society.
-In addition, AKES,P would like to build an organized network of its alumni to connect them with each other and with their former schools.
-So, reach out and tell us about your latest achievement.
+We would like to track former students to determine the ultimate outcomes of their educational endeavours and learn about their contributions to society.
+In addition, we would like to build an organised network of its alumni to connect them with each other and with their former schools.
+So, reach out and tell us about your latest achievements.

-Take a moment and update your information and reconnect with AKESP!
+AKES, Pakistan is proud of its distinguished alumni.
+Take a moment and update your information and reconnect with AKES, Pakistan!

-While we will make every effort to schedule the campus tour at the requested time.
+We will make every effort to schedule the campus tour at the requested time.

 Registration for the Alumni Reunion 2018 is now closed.